 Android has filters you can use.
 Easy report buttons exist as well.
 In addition, you can block numbers yourself.
 Reporting it is an additional step we you take.
 After, blocking the number.

-Mobile Phone Spam Transcript
+What Spam Transcript

-Mobile phone spam messages on Android.
 Understand the meaning of unwanted messages.
 Report text spam and use email filters appropriately.

 Spam is an unwanted message we get it on Facebook messenger, in email, or in texts.

+Messenger spam can come from anyone depending on your settings.
 Email spam can happen from giving out or posting your electronic mail address.
 Similarly texts may be the result of sharing your phone number or posting it online.

 Don’t be annoyed by unwanted messages.
 Be careful with your info.
 Report and filter incoming communication appropriately.